Cybersecurity Maturity Model Certification (CMMC) Primer and Estimated Costs

 1. Conduct or have an assessment completed using NIST 800-171 guidelines.
 This will establish a cyber security baseline and give the organization an idea of what it needs to do and/or how much it may need to budget for various level certifications.

 2. Work with an ETHICAL, independent assessor that understands it will need to complete training/examination and work with an approved C3PAO.
-In 21CT’s case this will be its relationship with ACS/Canon and its own independent certification to be achieved in 3Q 2020.
+In 21CT’s case this will be its relationship with ACS/Canon and its own independent certification.